John Adolf, Duke of Holstein-Gottorp

 Johann Adolf of Holstein-Gottorp (27 February 1575 – 31 March 1616) was a Duke of Holstein-Gottorp.

 Life

 He was a third son of Duke Adolf of Holstein-Gottorp and his wife Christine of Hesse-Kassel (or Hesse-Cassel).
 He became the first Lutheran Administrator of the Prince-Bishopric of Lübeck (1586–1607) and the Administrator of the Prince-Archbishopric of Bremen (1589–1596).
-He became the Duke after the deaths of his two elder brothers.
-After succeeding in 1590 his father as ruling Duke the Bremian Chapter enforced his resignation in favour of his younger brother John Frederick of Holstein-Gottorp, Prince-Bishop.
+He became the Duke after the deaths of his two elder brothers; as Duke of a sovereign state in the early 17th century, he became involved with the religious wars of the time.

+After succeeding his brother as Duke in 1590, the Bremian Chapter enforced his resignation in favour of his younger brother John Frederick of Holstein-Gottorp, Prince-Bishop.

+Diplomatic efforts

+John Adolf entered into a secret treaty with his cousin, King Christian IV, to suppress the nobility, in 1608.
+He wrote at least one diplomatic letter to Queen Elizabeth I.

+Patronages

+He donated to the Hamburg Confraternity of Saint Anne of the Iceland Merchants, which indicated that he was involved in trade with Iceland.
+He was also a patron of touring English theatre troupes.

 Family and children

 He was married on 30 August 1596 to Princess Augusta of Denmark, daughter of King Frederick II of Denmark.
 They had the following children: